HumanSignal/label-studio/README.md

 ### Extend & Embed

-To extend the functionality or embed the labeling inside your app, you need to be able to compile it from the sources.
+To extend the functionality or embed the labeling inside your app, you need to be able to compile it from source.

 [This guide explains how to do that](docs/Embed.md)